-Accessory dwellings.
-Where listed as a permitted accessory use in a district, an accessory structure may be constructed and used as a residential dwelling place if the structure and use comply with the following regulations:

-- (a) Accessory dwellings are only permitted in the zoning districts as illustrated in Table 4.1.
-On these lots, an accessory dwelling unit may be allowed as one of the following: - (1) Attached (addition to primary dwelling. - (2) Detached permanent structure; or - (3) Within existing primary dwelling (renovations to basements, wings or attics converted into separate living unit). - (b) The property owner, who shall include titleholders and contract purchasers, must occupy either the primary dwelling unit or the accessory dwelling unit as their residence, and possess a homestead exemption.

-- (c) Accessory dwellings must include their own independent code-compliant kitchen and bathroom facilities. - (d) Accessory dwellings shall be limited to one (1) such structure per qualified lot. - (e) Accessory dwellings shall be located either beside or behind the primary dwelling.
-No portion of an accessory building may be located in the front yard of the primary dwelling.
-In cases of corner lots, the accessory structure may not be closer to any right-of-way than the primary dwelling. - (f) Accessory dwellings shall be permitted to have a first floor (main floor) area of up to one thousand two hundred fifty (1,250) square feet or the area of the first floor of the primary dwelling on the same lot, whichever is smaller. - (g) Accessory dwellings may be a maximum of 25 feet in height, but cannot be taller than the primary dwelling. - (h) Accessory dwellings shall meet the setback requirement listed in Article III of this zoning ordinance. - (i) Each accessory dwelling shall be provided with at least one (1) standard size off-street parking space located on the same lot as the accessory dwelling. - (j) The main entrance for a detached accessory dwelling unit shall not face the closest property line.
-The design of the structure shall ensure the privacy of neighboring properties. - (k) Accessory dwellings shall comply with all applicable codes for residential dwelling units. - (I) A home occupation shall be conducted in an approved accessory dwelling unit.
+- Accessory dwellings.
+Where listed as a permitted accessory use in a district, an accessory structure may be constructed and used as a residential dwelling place if the structure and use comply with the following regulations: - (a) Accessory dwellings.
+Where listed as a permitted accessory use in a district, an accessory structure may be constructed and used as a residential dwelling place if the structure and use comply with the following regulations: - (b) Accessory Dwellings are only permitted on lots with single-family detached residential dwellings as the primary structure. - (c) Accessory dwellings must include their own independent code-compliant kitchen and bathroom facilities. - (d) Accessory dwellings shall be limited to one (1) such structure per qualified lot. - (e) Accessory Dwellings shall be located either beside or behind the principal building.
+No portion of an accessory building may be located in the front yard of the primary structure. - (f) Notwithstanding any provision of the zoning ordinance limiting the size of accessory structures generally, Accessory Dwellings shall be permitted to have a first floor (main floor) area of up to one thousand two hundred fifty (1,250) square feet or the area of the first floor of the primary residential structure on the same lot, whichever is smaller. - (g) The maximum permitted height for an Accessory Dwelling is eighteen (18) feet from the finished first floor height, except that, if the ridge of the accessory dwelling's roof is pitched with a minimum slope of six (6) to twelve (12), then the maximum roof height may extend up to twenty-five (25) feet.
+All parts of the roof extending above eighteen (18) feet from finished first floor height shall be so pitched.
+This provision is intended to allow Accessory Dwellings to be a maximum of one and one-half (11⁄2) stories in height. - (h) Each accessory dwelling shall be provided with at least one (1) off-street parking space located on the same lot as the accessory dwelling.
+Such required parking space shall consist of a space adequate for parking an automobile of standard dimensions, with room for opening doors and entering or leaving on both sides and with safe and convenient access to a public street or alley.
+The required accessory dwelling parking space shall be positioned in such a way that a standard sized automobile has the ability to ingress and egress from the space without moving another vehicle. - (i) Accessory dwellings shall comply with all applicable codes for residential buildings, including the Americans with Disabilities Act.